bradware/technical-writings/README.md

 * **Engagement Studio** - a web application used for nurture marketing.
 The document outlines the technical specifications of the app including the purpose, technologies used, and architecture diagrams.
 * **Knowledge Based Systems** - technical reports for each phase of the project.
 These reports served as an analysis for my code which can be found [here](https://github.com/bradware/ravens-progressive-matrices-test).
 The goal of the project was to teach an artifical agent to solve the Raven's Progressive Matrices problem given only images as input.
 * **DataImporterPipeline** - technical documentation on a fault tolerant distributed data importer pipeline.
 Leveraged AWS's S3 and Redshift.
 Documentation includes schema design for database, class design, and test cases.
-* **HackathonListingsDesign** - screenshots of the new design for every listings page on redfin.com.
+* **HackathonListingsDesign** - screenshots of the new UX for every home's listing page on [Redfin](https://www.redfin.com).
 Idea was implemented at the company hackathon.